|

 I have strong island roots.
 My dad is Harold Tam-Hoy with roots from Maui and my mom is Arlene DeSilva with roots from 'O'ahu and Moku 'o Keawe (the Big Island).

-My father worked in the cargo department for Pan American Airlines and drove the big rigs for over 30 years.
+My father worked in the cargo department for Pan American Airlines and drove the big rigs for over 35 years.
 Now he owns and operates a packing and moving company in Honolulu and still drives the big rigs.
-My grandfather, Harold Lin Hau Tam-Hoy, worked in civil service for 38 years plus was an active entrepreneur and travel consultant.
+My grandfather, Harold Lin Hau Tam-Hoy, worked in civil service for 38 years plus he was an active entrepreneur and travel consultant.
 My grandmother, Rose Lokelani Lum Tam-Hoy, was a member of various Hawaiian civic associations: the Royal Order of Kamehameha (also known as Na Wahine Hui O Kamehameha), Hale o Na Ali'i, and the Ka'ahumanu Society.

 My maternal great-great-great grandfather is Augusto Dias from Portugal.
 He is one of the three men who are credited for bringing the braguinha to the islands which is now known as the ukulele.
 He regularly entertained King Kalakaua and his court.